When is registration not compulsory?

 - the yearly rent and grantees covenants contained in the said Fee Farm Grant

-- (b) where there is an indemnity, a burden lease or an encumbrance affecting only part of the land please refer to the guidance notes relating to this Schedule on page 3 of Form 1
+- (b) where there is an indemnity, a burden lease or an encumbrance affecting only part of the land please refer to the guidance notes relating to this Schedule in the Form 1.
+If the rent is indemnified the rent should still be recited in this Schedule together with the deed under which it is indemnified.
+This deed should also be lodged in the Registry.

 - (c) Easements affect land without registration and should not be listed (See Easements section below)